Going Under (video game): Gameplay

 The player takes the role of Jackie, an intern for Fizzle, who tries to clear dungeons in order to find relics held by failed startups.
-Her journey is supported by her coworkers, who give her benefits that help her reach the end of dungeons, such as sushi to get more health, or cans of soda that give the player effects.
-Jackie also gets help from the shopkeepeers found in each dungeon.
-The player can also find the hauntepenuer, who will give abilities and items in exchange for a "curse" being applied for the next few rooms.
+Jackie can get help from the shopkeepers found in each dungeon.
+They can also find the Hauntrepreneur, who will give skills and items in exchange for a "curse" being applied for the next few rooms.
 The game features three "startups" to explore: Joblin, Winkydink, and Styxcoin.

 Each of the dungeons is randomly generated, with rooms and enemies in different places every time.
 The player can find items around each room to use as weapons.
 Each weapon has a light attack and a heavy attack, and can be thrown.
 After a certain number of hits, the weapon will break.
 The player can hold three weapons in their storage at once, and can switch between them at will.
-The player can find abilities throughout the level, such as being able to do double damage at the beginning of a run.
-If the player levels up an ability, they can "pin" it, making the player have it by default.
+The player can find skills throughout the level, such as being able to do double damage at the beginning of a run.
+If the player levels up a skill, they can "pin" it, making the player have it by default.
 The player can additionally find apps that give Jackie a one use ability, like a camera app that stuns enemies with a flash.
-Players get cash from defeating enemies which can be spent at shops that appear on each floor.
-The shops contain health items, weapons and new abilities to acquire.
+The player receives cash from defeating enemies, which can be spent at shops that appear on each floor.
+The shops contain health items, weapons and new skills to acquire.
 At the end of each floor is a boss room where the player has to fight through enemies in order to move down to the next floor.
 On the fourth floor of the dungeon is a boss the player has to fight in order to obtain the relic.
 The player is sent back to the hub if their health reaches zero.

-Once at the office, the player can talk to characters to hear dialogue, and to receive missions that the player can complete.
-These can range from defeating certain enemies to not using abilities for a floor.
-If the player finishes a mission for a coworker, they can level up the character's mentorship, giving Jackie access to new bonuses and abilities to be used in the dungeons.
+Once at the office, the player can talk their coworkers to hear dialogue, and to receive tasks that they can complete.
+These can range from defeating certain enemies to not using an ability on a floor.
+If the player finishes a task for a coworker, they can level up the character's mentorship, giving Jackie access to new bonuses and abilities to be used in the dungeons.